 At trial, Mr. Greenamyre has obtained million-dollar verdicts for his clients.
 In federal court, he helped achieve what has been recognized as the largest malicious prosecution verdict in Georgia’s history in a police misconduct trial that garnered national attention.
 And in state court, he was a part of team that won a hard-fought medical malpractice verdict that was one of the largest for the year.

-Representative civil rights cases include First Amendment challenges to unlawful government silencing of free speech, like this suit representing artists in a fight against the City of Atlanta, and these actions challenging a city’s attempt to banish people who speak at city council meetings.
-Mr. Greenamyre also regularly represents victims of police misconduct, including people who have been falsely arrested or imprisoned and who have experienced serious excessive and illegal force, obtaining compensation for his clients in difficult cases.
+Representative civil rights cases include First Amendment challenges to unlawful government silencing of free speech, like this suit representing visual artists against government censorship, and these actions challenging a city’s attempt to banish people who speak at city council meetings.
+Mr. Greenamyre also regularly represents victims of police abuse, including people who have been falsely arrested or imprisoned and who have experienced serious excessive and illegal force, obtaining significant compensation for his clients in difficult cases.

 Mr. Greenamyre pushes for systemic reform.
 He litigated a series of federal lawsuits alleging pattern of wrongful arrests and retaliation against activists.
 These cases resulted in the recovery of more than $1 million for his clients who had been wrongfully arrested and prosecuted.
 This litigation, and the tenacity of his clients, led to 100% turnover of police officers within a small department.

 Recognized by his peers as one of the best young attorneys in the state, Mr. Greenamyre was selected as a “Top 40 Under 40” trial attorney, and as a lawyer “On the Rise” by the Daily Report.